 The Florida Data Science for Social Good (FL-DSSG) program is an intensive 12-week internship that invites students to tackle data-rich projects that have the potential for substantial social impact.
-The 2021 program is being run in a limited capacity and remotely.
-The 2021 FL-DSSG program supports seven interns from various disciplines and three nonprofit organizations from the Northeast Florida region.
-The 2021 FL-DSSG summer internship program starts on June 1st and ends on August 20th, 2021.
-Interns will present the project results at an open to public Big Reveal event in the third week of August.
-The 2021 FL-DSSG program is supported by the Jacksonville Jaguar Foundation and FIS Distinguished Professorship Award.
+The 2021 program was conducted in a limited capacity and remotely.
+The 2021 FL-DSSG program supported seven interns from various disciplines and three nonprofit organizations from the State of Florida.
+The 2021 FL-DSSG summer internship program started on June 1 and ended on August 20, 2021.
+Interns presented the project results at an open to public Big Reveal event on August 17, 2021, via Zoom Webinar and YouTube Live.
+The 2021 FL-DSSG program was supported by the Jacksonville Jaguar Foundation and FIS Distinguished Professorship Award.
 Dr. Dan Richard from the Department of Psychology and Dr. Karthikeyan Umapathy from the School of Computing spearhead the FL-DSSG program.

 FL-DSSG Big Reveal Event was held on August 17th, 2021, from 4:30 PM to 6:30 PM as a Zoom webinar event.
 At the event, DSSG interns presented findings and revealed insights gained from the Barnabas Center, League of Women Voters of Florida, and Jewish Family and Community Services data science projects.
 Below you can access the PowerPoint file and video recordings of the presentations.